 What Is LabCentral?

-A 28,000 square-foot facility in the heart of the Kendall Square, Cambridge, biotech innovation hub, LabCentral is a first-of-its-kind shared laboratory space designed as a launchpad for high-potential life-sciences and biotech startups.
-It offers fully permitted laboratory and office space for as many as 25 startups comprising approximately 100 scientists and entrepreneurs.
+A 70,000 square-foot facility in the heart of the Kendall Square, Cambridge, biotech innovation hub, LabCentral is a first-of-its-kind shared laboratory space designed as a launchpad for high-potential life-sciences and biotech startups.
+It offers fully permitted laboratory and office space for as many as 60 startups comprising approximately 200 scientists and entrepreneurs.
 LabCentral provides first-class facility and administrative support, skilled laboratory personnel, a domain-relevant expert speaker series ‒ as well as the other critical services and support that early-stage companies need to begin laboratory operations on day one.
-A private, nonprofit institution, LabCentral was funded in part by a $5 million grant from the Massachusetts Life Sciences Center, with support from its real-estate partner, MIT.
+A private, nonprofit institution, LabCentral was funded in part by two $5 million grants from the Massachusetts Life Sciences Center, with support from its real-estate partner, MIT.
 Founding sponsors include Triumvirate Environmental and Johnson & Johnson Innovation.
 The first startups joined us in early November, with lab operations launching officially November 15, 2013.

 A Better Way for Life-Sciences Startups

 There has never been a shortage of groundbreaking science in Massachusetts, nor of talented people with entrepreneurial spirit and vision.
 What was lacking ‒ affordable, move-in-ready laboratory facilities suitable for early-stage research.
 LabCentral fills this gap.
 To paraphrase Doug Crawford, the executive director of LabCentral affiliate QB3/UCSF: